cdslabamotong/NesTPP/README.md

 [Pushshift](https://github.com/pushshift/api) is an efficient way of searching threads and associated replies on Reddit, which is the data source of our paper.

+### Model
+Online discussion forum creates an asynchronous conversation environment for online users to exchange ideas and share opinions through a unique thread-reply communication mode.
+In this work, we view the entire event space of an online discussion forum as a nested point process.

 ## Cite
 ```
 @article{ling2020nestpp,